Nottinghamshire Senior Cup

 The Nottinghamshire Senior Cup or Nottinghamshire Saturday Senior Cup is the county senior cup of the Nottinghamshire County FA.
 It was first won by Nottingham Forest in 1883–84 when they defeated Notts Trent 5–0 in the finals.
 Although first team of professional sides no longer compete as their reserves team competes in the competition, the cup has been previously won by Nottingham Forest, Notts County and Mansfield Town.

-The current champions are Hucknall Town F.C., who defeated Newark & Sherwood United 6-6 (4-3 on penalties) in the 2024-25 finals.
-This was also the highest scoring Nottinghamshire Senior Cup Final since its creation back in 1883-84.
+The current champions are Basford United, who defeated Kimberley Miners Welfare 2-1 in the 2025–26 finals.

 Teams

 A total of 24 teams competed for the 2023–24 season.
 Title holders Newark & Sherwood United, Basford United, Carlton Town, Dunkirk, Gedling Miners Welfare, Mansfield Town, Nottingham Forest U21s and Notts County reserves entered in quarter-finals.